Get to Know the GCWCC

 Volunteer Impact

-Volunteers can also promote the GCWCC through colleagues, family, and friends as well as amplify social media posts from the campaign, to increase their visibility.
+Volunteers can promote the GCWCC through colleagues, family, and friends as well as amplify social media posts from the campaign, to increase the visibility of the campaign.

-Volunteering through the GCWCC is also an opportunity for young professionals and new public servants to elevate their leadership skills, develop event planning skills, and expand their professional and social networks.
+Volunteering through the GCWCC is an opportunity for young professionals and new public servants to elevate their leadership skills, develop event planning skills, as well as expand their professional and social networks.

 Volunteer for your departmental campaign today!
 To find out more, reach out to the Chair's Office at 2025GCWCCChair-PresidenteCCMTGC2025@phac-aspc.gc.ca.